stdevPavelmc/mailad/Features.md

 [Return to index](Features.md#mailad-features-explained)

-## Advanced mail filtering: extensions, mime types and optionals AV, SPAM and SPF
+## Advanced mail filtering: extensions, mime types and optional AV, SPAM and SPF

 Advanced mail filtering is handled by Amavisd-new, that bring us the default filter by extensions and mime-types, by default most dangerous extensions and mime-types are baned, but you can tweak it to suffice your needs.

-**Note:** The file to change that is `/etc/amavis/conf.d/20-debian_defaults` and be aware that if you made modifications to this file **it will not me preserved on an upgrade**
+**Note:** The file to change that is `/etc/amavis/conf.d/20-debian_defaults` and beware that modifications to this file **will not be preserved on an upgrade**

 ### Optional Antivirus protection

-By default we setup ClamAV as the default AV solutions, if you are in Cuba you need to keep the option `USE_AV_ALTERNATE_MIRROR=yes` as the official updates of ClamAV are served via Cloudflare service and that services are banned from Cuba because the Embargo/Blockade of USA to our country.
+By default we setup ClamAV as the default AV solutions, if your server is in Cuba (uses a Cuban IP) you need to keep the option `USE_AV_ALTERNATE_MIRROR=yes` as the official updates of ClamAV are served via Cloudflare service which bans Cuban IPs due to the Embargo/Blockade of USA to our country.

-The AV activation will not be instantaneous, as it needs to update the AV database (about 300MB) and that can take some time on busy or slow networks; a background job is set to check for AV database update every hour _(will generate a follow up mail to the mail admin or the sysadmins group)_ and a final mail notice upon activation.
+The AV activation will not be instantaneous, as it needs to update the AV database (about 300MB) and that can take some time on a busy or slow internet link; a background job is set to check for AV databases updates every hour _(will generate a follow up mail to the mail admin or the sysadmins group)_ and a final mail notice upon activation.

-The AV filtering is made optional and it's default value is set to "no" (disabled) as it will need further configuration for your to activate it fully, to do so you must configure:
+The AV filtering is made optional and its default value is set to "no" (disabled) as it will need further configuration from you to activate it fully, to do so you must configure:

-- The PC must have access to a DNS server that can reach the internet.
+- The server must have access to a DNS server that can reach the internet.
-- Allow the PC to get internet access (in your firewall or a configured proxy, keep reading)
+- Allow the server to get internet access (in your firewall or a configured proxy, keep reading)

 If you are behind a proxy you must setup the proxy as per the configs in the `/etc/mailad/mailad.conf` file.

 **Beware!**: If your DNS is restricted to the local or enterprise network it will not work: you will receive a notice about it.

-The ClamAV updates are linked to a TXT DNS register, if the server can't fetch the content of that register there will no updates available and the system will crash between 24 to 72 hours after the fail.
+The ClamAV updates are linked to a TXT DNS record, if the server can't fetch the content of that register there will be no updates available and the system will crash between 24 to 72 hours after the failure.

 ### Optional SPAM protection

-By default we pass all mails by SpamAssasin a trusted spam detection utility, but you can disable it if you like, see the config in the `mailad.conf` file.
+By default we pass all mails by SpamAssasin a trusted spam detection utility, but you can disable it if you'd like.
+See the config in the `mailad.conf` file.

-SpamAssassin will process and keep tracks of the mails but to squeeze the bet performance of it you must allow it to get updates from the internet, for that you need:
+SpamAssassin will process and keep tracks of the mails but to squeeze the best performance of it you must allow it to get updates from the internet, for that you need:

-- The PC must have access to a DNS server that can reach the internet.
+- The server must have access to a DNS server that can reach the internet.
-- Allow the PC to get internet access (in your firewall or a configured proxy, keep reading)
+- Allow the server to get internet access (in your firewall or a configured proxy, keep reading)

-If you are behind a proxy you must setup the proxy as per the configs in the `mailad.conf` file.
+If you are behind a proxy you must setup the proxy as per the configs in the `/etc/mailad/mailad.conf` file.

 **Beware!**: If your DNS is restricted to the local or enterprise network it will not work: you will receive a notice about it.

-The SpamAssasin updates are linked to a TXT DNS register, if the server can't fetch the content of that register there will no updates available and the system will crash between 24 to 72 hours after the fail.
+The SpamAssasin updates are linked to a TXT DNS record, if the server can't fetch the content of that register there will be no updates available and the system will crash between 24 to 72 hours after the failure.

 ### Optional SPF filtering

-The Sender Policy Framework is a nice way to check for bad incoming mails, but it's only useful in a scenario where you server is internet facing, aka: no mail gateway or smart host in between.
+The Sender Policy Framework is a nice way to check for bad incoming mails, but it's only useful in a scenario where you server is facing the internet, aka: no perimeter mail gateway or smart host in between.

-If your mail server is behind a mail gateway or in general not internet facing it's recommended to disable the SPF filtering as it can generate more troubles than solutions.
+If your mail server is behind a perimeter mail gateway or in general is not facing the internet it's recommended to disable the SPF filtering as it can generate more trouble than solutions.

 For that reason it's shipped with that option disabled by default.
-If you activate it be sure to have a working DNS in the PC or it will not be able to process the queries.
+If you activate it be sure to have a working DNS in the server or it will not be able to process the queries.

 [Return to index](Features.md#mailad-features-explained)

 ## Centralized mail storage

-If you are using a virtualization solution you can configure the local mail storage as a network share and have all email in a safe storage on the network, generating clean & slim backups of the server.
+If you are using a virtualization solution you can configure the local mail storage as a network share and have all email in a safe storage on the network, generating clean & slim backups of that server.

 **Notice**: Please make it work first on a local folder and then map the folder to a network storage, this will avoid a few headaches.
-If you use NFS be aware of the user id mapping need to work between the email client and the NFS server.
+If you use NFS be aware that the user id mappings need to work between the email client and the NFS server.

 [Return to index](Features.md#mailad-features-explained)

 ## Optional SPAM protection extras via DNSBL and other tricks

 The DNSBL (DNS Black List) feature is simple: it makes postfix to consult the originating IP of incoming mail against a few free public list in the internet to decide if it accept the email.
-As simple as that, and of curse it does not play through that filter the address listed on the `mynetworks` postfix variable.
+As simple as that!
+Of course, addresses in the `mynetworks` postfix's variable are not checked against that feature.

-This lists are a curated community effort to list any offending DNS name or IP (mostly known spammers and non mail enabled networks), we use this ones:
+This lists are a curated community effort to list any offending DNS name or IP (mostly known spammers and non mail enabled networks).
+We use these ones:

 - [zen.spamhaus.org](https://www.spamhaus.org)
 - [psbl.surriel.com](https://psbl.org/)
 - [bl.spamcop.net"](https://www.spamcop.net/)
 - [bl.spameatingmonkey.net](https://www.spameatingmonkey.net)

-As you have imagined, this is only useful if you are on a server that is internet facing or any other NAT trick that makes your server the first to receive emails from the internet directly.
+As you have imagined, this is only useful if you are on a server that is facing the internet or any other NAT trick that makes your server the first to receive emails from the internet directly.

-**If you have a mail gateway or in a institutional VPN and all mail is delivered to you via a smart host or relay, then please don't enable it as it's a waste of time, CPU and bandwidth; and IT WILL CAUSE MAIL LOSS.**
+**If you have a perimeter mail gateway or are in an institutional VPN and all mail is delivered to you via a smart host or relay, then please don't enable it as it's a waste of time, CPU and bandwidth; and IT WILL CAUSE MAIL LOSS.**

-As usual there is no free lunch, this free servers that are pre-configured in mailad has limits or quotas to limit the "free" usage (they have a commercial side to earn money also) the most usual pitfall is to use a very visible DNS server, so if many people use that DNS server it will trigger the quota and your service is disabled.
+As usual there is no free lunch, those free servers that are pre-configured in mailad has limits or quotas to limit the "free" usage (they have a commercial side to earn money also) the most usual pitfall is to use a very visible DNS server, so if many people use that DNS server it will trigger the quota and your service is disabled.

-The usual DNS on this category are the Google ones `8.8.8.8` & `8.8.4.4`, don't use that DNS servers in any mail server that users DNSBL.
-Instead we recommend the use of your ISP provided DNS or the CloudFlare DNS server pool: `1.0.0.1` & `1.1.1.1` this server are a geographical & round robin pool, so the chances you get using one that got triggered the quota is low.
+Usual DNSs falling in that category are Google's `8.8.8.8` & `8.8.4.4`, don't use those in any mail server that users DNSBL.
+Instead we recommend the use of your ISP DNS or the CloudFlare DNS server pool: `1.0.0.1` & `1.1.1.1` those are a geographical & round robin pool, so the chances to trigger the quota are low.

-You can add or remove more servers to the list of DNSBL servers, even if you buy commercial support for it, just include it on the variable `DNSBL_LIST` to know more of the format, please refers to the postfix documentation about the configuration variable named "postscreen_dnsbl_sites"
+You can add or remove more servers to the list of DNSBL servers, even if you buy commercial support for it, just include it on the variable `DNSBL_LIST` to know more of the format, please refer to the postfix documentation about the configuration variable named "postscreen_dnsbl_sites"

 Also, there is a list or other nice features to fight SPAM, all of them related to the service that makes possible the DNSBL, a list of them here: